-Accuplacer tests are short computerized placement tests that assess the basic academic skills of test-takers in the areas of reading, writing and math.
+The ACCUPLACER tests are short computerized placement tests that assess the basic academic skills of test-takers in the areas of reading, writing and math.
 This assessment assists the colleges to advise the test-takers for choosing the program of study that would be the best for them in keeping with their skill level.
-Most colleges will recommend test-takers to take developmental courses for enhancing their skill level if they have not fared too well in the Accuplacer tests.
+Most colleges will recommend test-takers to take developmental courses for enhancing their skill level if they have not fared too well in the these tests.

-The Accuplacer tests are a set of computer-adaptive tests which have to be taken on a computer.
-Some aspects of the computer-adaptive format of the Accuplacer tests have been listed below:
+They are a set of computer-adaptive tests which have to be taken on a computer.
+Some aspects of the computer-adaptive format have been listed below:

 - Once you have moved on to the next question, you cannot go back to any question to change the answer.

-The Accuplacer tests consist of multiple-choice questions except for the Written Essay test.
-The highest score on the multiple-choice Accuplacer tests is 120 and the Written Essay is scored from 0 through 8.
-A brief description of the Accuplacer tests is given below:
+These tests consist of multiple-choice questions except for the Written Essay test.
+The highest score on the multiple-choice tests is 120 and the Written Essay is scored from 0 through 8.
+A brief description of the ACCUPLACER tests is given below:

 - 1. Sentence Structure